Geborgen/nordic-souls/README.md

 If you want the paper map style from pre-1.2 versions of the list, go to the `PAPER MAP` separator, disable `Skyrim Paper Map by Caro Tuts for FWMF` and `Solstheim Paper Map by Duncan for FWMF`, and enable `Paper Skyrim and Solstheim World Maps by Mirhayasu for FWMF`.

 **Other than this, modifying the list in any way will void all support.** I cannot guarantee that everything will work if you add or remove mods.
 If you do add mods that include plugins, they **MUST** load anywhere above the Synthesis patch, zero exceptions.
-The paper map plugins should always be at the very bottom of your load order.
+The paper map plugin should always be at the very bottom of your load order.

 As this may cause some confusion, I should clarify that I'm not against people editing the list.
 All I mean is that I probably won't be able to help if things break.